-The Cave also has a fine collection other knickknacks, including fossils, a large phosphorescent rock display, and more.
-To put it simply, the Moqui Cave is the personal legacy of a mid-20th century inhabitant of the area with a penchant for collecting neat and shiny things.
+The Cave also has a fine collection of fossils, a large phosphorescent rock display, and more.
+To put it simply, the Moqui Cave is the personal legacy of a mid-20th century inhabitant of the area with a penchant for collecting neat things.

 History of the Moqui Cave

 The cave’s entrance once featured a huge triceratops dinosaur head, so visitors had to walk through its mouth to enter the cave.
 This sounds like so much fun, reminiscent of Route 66 Americana.
-Garth Chamberlain passed away in 1992, and it was reportedly around that time when the dinosaur head was removed and replaced with the Ancestral Puebloan replica seen today.
+Garth Chamberlain passed away in 1992, and the dinosaur head was replaced with the Ancestral Puebloan replica seen today.

-Lex Chamberlain, Garth’s youngest son, took ownership of the cave in 1989.
+Lex Chamberlain, Garth’s youngest so, took ownership of the cave in 1989.
 He passed away in 2016, and his wife LeeAnne continues the family business into the present day.

 Directions to The Belly of the Dragon

 The Belly of the Dragon is a drainage tunnel that was drilled in sandstone beneath Highway 89 near Mount Carmel Junction, Utah.
-I drove over it for years without ever realizing it was there, as had most visitors in the past.
+I drove over it for years before I knew it was there.

 The tunnel is located about 16 miles north of Kanab, and less than a mile south of Mount Carmel Junction.
 To access the tunnel, turn west off of the highway onto the dirt Barracks Road near the East Fork Virgin River.